Which is the Best Currency Pair to trade on XM's MT4 and MT5?

 5. Canadian Dollar – Currency of resource country with deep connection to USD

-Although Canada is a member of the Commonwealth of the United States, the Canadian dollar behaves similarly to the US dollar because of its close economic ties to the United States.
+Although Canada is a member of the Commonwealth of the UK, the Canadian dollar behaves similarly to the US dollar because of its close economic ties to the United States.

 Canada is also rich in energy and mineral resources such as oil, natural gas and metals, and is also endowed with forest resources.